 Lots of my friends made beaded Kumihimo bracelets, and they couldn’t stop!
 I resisted for a long time, not needing another vice, but inevitably started down that slippery slope.
 I fell fast and hard!
 Once I learned how to do Kumihimo with beads, it was hard to stop!
 I think I now have a piece of Kumihimo jewelry to go with every outfit.

 Kumihimo is an ancient Japanese braiding technique, traditionally done on a wooden loom called a marudai.
 Today we have looms in the form of light and portable foam discs, and once the beads are strung on the cords (usually eight of them), the project can go anywhere with you.
 These bracelets have been on planes, ships, and automobiles (but no trains, yet).
 I wish I had known about Kumihimo when my kids had practices and rehearsals!

 Browse the many books and tutorials out there.
 Many local bead shops teach classes for great hands-on help.
 Our How to Do Kumihimo tutorial below walks you through the steps of Kumihimo.
 ‘Tweens and teens also love Kumihimo!
 Beginners often start with bracelets.

 Adding beads to your Kumihimo braids kicks the projects up a notch!
 Depending on the beads you choose, your finished piece can be earthy and organic or filled with sunglass-inducing bling!
-So you need to know How to Do Kumihimo with Beads to make jewelry that reflects your style.
+So you need to know how do you make Kumihimo with beads to make jewelry that reflects your style.
+In our tutorial, we show you how to add beads to a kumihimo braid.

 You have lots of design options with beaded Kumihimo.
 Do you want a scattering of beads to let special fibers share the spotlight?
 Add beads to just one or two strands.
 For full frontal beadery, string beads on all eight strands of beading cord and let the beads tell your story.
 You can mix bead colors and sizes for interesting texture.